wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 <pre>LOG_DATETIME=$(date +%Y-%m-%dT%H:%M:%S%z)-$((1 + RANDOM % 1000))</pre>

-captures the date in a human-readable year-month-day-hour-minutes "ISO 8601" format which also includes the hours and minutes from UTC/GMT, such as "-600" in this sample:
+captures the date in a human-readable year-month-day-hour-minutes "ISO 8601" format which also includes the hours and minutes from UTC/GMT, such as "-600" (for US Central Time) in this sample output:

-   <tt>sample.sh.2018-04-22T19:26:20-0600-18.log</tt>
+   <tt>sample.sh.2018-04-22T19:26:20-0600-18</tt>

 An additional RANDOM number is added to ensure uniqueness.